randajan/odata-server/README.md

 Return false means that there is no access.
 This can't be used to filter records based on their value.

 ### config.extender
-This function will be called everytime context is created so you can add your own properties and pass them to the adapter
+This function will be called everytime context is created so you can add your own properties and pass them to the adapter.
+First argument will be context, and next arguments will be anything passed to the odataServer.serve function

 ## Limitations
 - no entity links